KishanSeksaria/Analog-Clock/README.md

 # Analog-Clock
 Just a simple analog clock using HTML, CSS and Java Script.
 I just created this simple project as my very first web dev project, nothing special about it.
+Link to the clock: https://kishanseksaria.github.io/Analog-Clock/